Code-Institute-Submissions/soycat999-mdb-project-3/README.md

 ### (ii) Features to implement in the future
 In the future, I would like the website to have a login and logout function.
 This will enable returning, registered users to access their profile easily, without having to re-register all over again.
-Another thing I would like to implement is a form of contact or feedback for users to use.
+Another thing I would like to implement is a functioning feedback or contact form for users to use.
 Including a more comprehensive search filter that filters according to age, location, etc would improve the site's user experience as well.
 Finally, I would like to add a delete profile option for users.

 ### Limitation
 Registered users will not be able to see their profile when they enter the site.
 There is no login or logout function, hence a registered user will not be able to pull his/her information from the database.
 Users will not have an option to delete their profile.
+Although there is a link for users to send a message to the matches, this link doesn't work, it is only there as a means of display.

 ## Project Surface
 ### Design Choices